-Doctors of Tomorrow is dedicated to creating opportunities and building long-term mentorship for students to ultimately pursue careers in healthcare.
+Doctors of Tomorrow Foundations is dedicated to creating opportunities and building long-term mentorship for students to ultimately pursue careers in healthcare.
 The flagship program pairs high school freshmen with first-year medical students to provide exposure to the medical field through monthly sessions at the University of Michigan.
 Following freshman year, Doctors of Tomorrow students are able to continue growing their skills and expanding their network of mentors with additional programming throughout high school in the Doctors of Tomorrow Rising curriculum.
 For students who matriculate at the University of Michigan, Doctors of Tomorrow Succeed provides further educational opportunities and support.

 To ensure continued quality improvement and dissemination of our program to other medical schools, we are committed to evaluating all aspects of the program.

 The cornerstone of Doctors of Tomorrow is the 9th-10th grade program.
 Freshman high school students are paired with first year medical students who provide year-long mentorship while working towards completion of a capstone project.
 Throughout the year, high school students visit the University of Michigan once a month for hands-on experiences in healthcare.
 Workshops range from physician and healthcare professional panels to surgical skills to clinical shadowing and beyond.
 This allows high school students to get a first hand look at the life of medical students and other members of a health care team.
 Students learn how to think of a differential diagnosis, how to tie sutures, how to conduct CPR, and more.